puybr/terraform-aws-ecs-cicd/README.md

 - See the how-to guide [here](./fargate/README.md)
 - `aws configure [--profile profile-name]`
 - Add the [Codestar Connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html)
+- Add a "`terraform.tfvars`" file in each module directory

 ### How to run:
 ```sh